pdyba/Book/2017/presentations/with_python_security/text.md

 and ASF (Application Security Frame), both of which should give us reliable information regarding:
 * auditing and logging
     * auditing is used to answer the question "Who did what?" and possibly why.
-    * aogging is more focused on what's happening.
+    * logging is more focused on what's happening.
 * authentication and authorization
     * authentication is the a process of ascertaining that somebody really is who he or she claims to be
     * authorization is a process to determine who is allowed to do what